edaehn/bitsgalore.github.io/_posts/2020-06-30-restoring-liesbets-virtual-home.md

 ## Links to old website domain

-Like all XS4ALL homepages, Liesbet's Virtual Home was originally hosted as a directory under XS4ALL's root domain (<http://www.xs4all.nl/~ziklies/>).
+Like all old XS4ALL homepages, Liesbet's Virtual Home was originally hosted as a directory under XS4ALL's root domain (<http://www.xs4all.nl/~ziklies/>).
 At some point XS4ALL gave its customers their own sub-domain (in this case the current address at <https://ziklies.home.xs4all.nl/>), and redirected any URLs pointing to the "old" location to this sub-domain.
-Internally, Liesbet's Virtual Home uses a mixture of relative URLs and absolute ones that still use the old location.
+Internally, Liesbet's Virtual Home uses a mixture of relative URLs and absolute ones that still refer to the old location.
 This causes several issues if the site is hosted locally on a web server.
 Although it may be possible to remedy these issues using some clever server configuration, I couldn't quite get this working.
 I ended up writing a [simple Bash script](https://github.com/KBNLresearch/xs4all-resources/blob/master/scripts/rewriteurls.sh) that replaces all references to the "old" location with relative links (which always work, irrespective of the domain).

 ## Audit trail